Stirling34/Stirling34.github.io/projects/depth_camera_report.md

 This doesn't solve the stereo vision problem, but it prevents the robot from confidently driving into something it can't see.
 The red overlay gives operators immediate visual feedback about where the camera is blind.

 **Implementation**: Computationally cheap enough to run in real-time.
 Could be combined with dynamic IR projection intensity adjustment (if the camera supports it) or multi-frame averaging to reduce dropout before segmentation.

 ---

+## Methodology

+**What I Did**: Took an Intel RealSense D455 (active stereo—projects an IR pattern to add texture), mounted it on a tripod in a controlled indoor environment, and pointed it at a glossy white board.
+Rotated the board from 85° (nearly perpendicular) down to 15° (nearly parallel) in 10° increments, flooding it with light to emphasize specular reflections.

+For each angle:
+- Captured 100 frames of depth data
+- Repeated 5 times for statistical validity
+- Calculated pixel dropout percentage (pixels reading zero depth more than 30% of frames)
+- Generated heatmaps showing *where* dropout occurred on the surface

+Used Python with Intel RealSense SDK 2.0 and OpenCV.
+No post-processing—wanted to see how the camera actually performs in realistic conditions.

+**Key decision**: Left auto-exposure and auto-gain enabled.
+Yes, this adds variability, but robots operating in the real world don't get to lock these settings.
+The experiment needed to reflect actual deployment conditions.

+---